Cast iron pipe: History

 The oldest cast iron water pipes date from the 17th century and were installed to distribute water throughout the gardens of the Chateau de Versailles.
 These amount to some 35 km of pipe, typically 1 m lengths with flanged joints.
 The extreme age of these pipes make them of considerable historical value.
 Despite extensive refurbishment in 2008 by Saint-Gobain PAM, 80% remain original.

 Cast iron proved to be a beneficial material for the manufacture of water pipes and was used as a replacement for the original elm pipelines utilized earlier.
 These water pipelines were composed of individually cast pipe sections, often termed sticks, jointed together by a variety of joint mechanisms.
 Flanged joints consisted of flat machined surfaces that were tightly bolted together with a gasket between them to prevent leakage.
 This type of pipe joint is still in use today, typically for above-ground pipelines in water treatment and manufacturing plants.

 Cast iron pipe was frequently used uncoated, although later coatings and linings reduced corrosion and improved hydraulics.
 In cast iron pipe, the graphite forms flakes during the casting process, when examined under a microscope.
 Cast iron pipe was superseded by ductile iron pipe, which is a direct development, with most existing manufacturing plants transitioning to the new material during the 1970s and 1980s.
-Ductile iron pipe is different than cast iron, because the introduction of magnesium during the casting process causes the graphite to form spheres (graphite nodules) rather than flakes.
+Ductile iron pipe is different from cast iron, because the introduction of magnesium during the casting process causes the graphite to form spheres (graphite nodules) rather than flakes.
 While this allows the material to remain castable, the end product is much tougher than cast iron, and allows elastic behavior at lower stress levels.
 Little cast iron pipe is currently manufactured, since ductile iron pipe is widely accepted as a superior product.
 Many public utilities, municipalities, and private industries still have functional cast iron pipe in service to this day.